-Jimenez: When you said 175 occupants, does that include adults and children?
+Jimenez- When you said 175 occupants, does that include adults and children?

-Staff: The count of 366 is for single adults.
-The majority are 95% single
+Staff- The count of 366 is for single adults the majority are 95% single

-Jimenez: Male and female bathrooms?
+Jimenez- Male and Female bathrooms?

-Staff: Best Practices will be used for male, female and transgender.
+Staff- Best Practices will be used for Male, Female and transgender.
 The operators will be able to address.

-Jimenez: How will the operator be screened?
+Jimenez- How will the operator be screened

-Staff- Through the RFQ process.
-With measure H, there are 355 million dollars coming in from the county which specifically addresses homelessness.
-Therefore, the City will be applying for the monies included with the chosen operator.
+Staff- Though the RFQ process, with measure H there are 355 million dollars coming in from the county which specifically addresses homelessness.
+Therefore, the city will be applying for the monies included with the chosen operator.

-Jimenez: Concern is the pets, how will they be accommodated?
+Jimenez- Concern is the pets, how will they be accommodated?

-Staff: At this point we are most concerned with not creating barriers but reducing barriers.
-For those that have 3 to 4 pets, through case management.
-To talk to them about how even finding an apartment would be difficult to do with pet deposits and the reality of those kind of things being a barrier to their housing.
+Staff- At this point we are most concerned with not creating barriers but reducing barriers, for those that have 3-4 pets through a case management talk to them about even finding an apartment would be difficult to do with pet deposits and the reality of those kind of things being a barrier to their housing.

-Jimenez: City has the highest pet licensing and are costly to homeless, can you speak to that regard?
+Jimenez- City has the highest pet licensing and are costly to homeless, can you speak to that regard?

-Staff: Again, it would be through the operator to make those types of partnerships.
+Staff- Again, it would be through the operator to make those types of partnerships.
 Western University has been spoken to since they have vet team.
-We can definitely look into partnering with the Humane Society.
+We can definitely look into partnering with Humane Society.

-Jimenez: Thank you for the presentation, I am really proud of Pomona taking this on, we are a big-hearted community.
+Jimenez- Thank you for the presentation, I am really proud of Pomona taking this on, we are a big hearted community.
 We also open our hearts to the underprivileged.
-Thank you Paula Lantz.
-I know that you have really worked hard on this.
+Thank you Paula Lanz I know that you have really worked hard on this.

-Carpio: Why are there two options for the project?
+Carpio- Why are there two options for the project?

 Staff- We want to say we have the capacity for 400 beds.
-175 people by 8x8, so you can get a big enough structure that, if necessary, we can go down to 6x6 and accommodate 366 people leaving us with the capacity to expand.
+175 people by 8x8, so you can get a big enough structure that if necessary we can go down to 6x6 and accommodate 366 people leaving us with the capacity to expand.
 One of the points is to be able to enforce our ordinances and relieve our community of those who are unsheltered and have no place to use the restroom and no place to take a shower.

-Commissioner Pinedo: Thank you Ms. DeFrank for your presentation.
+Commissioner Pinedo- Thank you Ms. DeFrank for your presentation.
 I wanted to talk to you about barriers, sometimes pets can be your barriers.
 There are many people asking how do you get housing?
 How can we help our community?
 As a commission how can we help with the homeless issue and help this become a successful plan?